 This kitchen is based within the Linden Community Education Centre.
 The centre provides day, evening and weekend opening hours, administration and cleaning support for the community kitchen, and crèche facilities can be pre-arranged.

 The kitchen has three workstations, consisting of an oven, hob, sink and workspace, and one height-adjustable workstation suitable for wheelchair users or small children.
-It also has a sink for hand washing, lockable storage for knives, a dishwasher and a washing machine.
+It also has a sink for hand washing, lockable storage for knives, a dishwasher, a washing machine and a tumble drier.
 There is also a large kitchen table and chairs so that groups can enjoy a shared meal.

 Garioch Community Kitchen

 This kitchen is based in the Wyness Hall in Inverurie.
 It has similar facilities to the Huntly kitchen but does not have extended opening hours and the support that a community centre provides.
 The kitchen is managed by a committee and provides part-time employment for a development officer who also facilitates many of the cookery courses, an admin person and a cleaning post.